Ty France Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.21).
+- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.31).

-- Orioles pitchers combine to allow 84 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- The Orioles rank 17th in baseball in home runs given up (86 total, 1.2 per game).

-- Gibson gets the start for the Orioles, his 16th of the season.
-He is 8-4 with a 3.94 ERA and 65 strikeouts in 89 2/3 innings pitched.
+- Kremer (8-3) gets the starting nod for the Orioles in his 16th start of the season.
+He's put together a 4.56 ERA in 81 2/3 innings pitched, with 72 strikeouts.

-- In his most recent time out on Saturday against the Chicago Cubs, the right-hander tossed six innings, giving up three earned runs while surrendering three hits.
+- In his most recent outing on Sunday against the Chicago Cubs, the righty threw five innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.